dalekjs/dalek/CONTRIBUTING.md

 the problems it has.
 Do it in a constructive and helpful
 manner: "There isn't a test for this scenario.
 Here's a rough idea for one that shows the problem."
-Tell us why you don't like Marionette.
-Tell us that someone else is building something better and why that other thing fits your scenario and needs better than Marionette does.
+Tell us why you don't like DalekJS.
+Tell us that someone else is building something better and why that other thing fits your scenario and needs better than DalekJS does.
 Just do it in a manner that allows us to learn from your experiences, instead of reacting to you being a troll (likely causing us to get defensive and miss an opportunity